luguoxiang/kubernetes-traffic-manager/README.md

    When user label a pod or deployment with "traffic.envoy.enabled=true", the related pods' traffic will be managed.

    By default, all envoy enabled pods' incoming and outcoming traffic will be blocked.
-   You need to add traffic.port.(port number)=(protocol) labels to unblock traffic on certain port.
+   You need to add traffic.port.(port number)=(protocol) labels for service or pod to unblock traffic on certain port.
    The protocol can be http or tcp or direct(bypass envoy load balancing).

    For example, following label wil let envoy enabled pods accessing kubernetes service